Become a Quality Assurance Nurse

 Step 1: Become a Registered Nurse

-Two options for becoming a registered nurse include obtaining an Associate Degree in Nursing (ADN) or a Bachelor of Science in Nursing (BSN), which are typically general nursing degrees.
+Options for becoming a registered nurse include earning an Associate Degree in Nursing (ADN) or a Bachelor of Science in Nursing (BSN), which are typically general nursing degrees.
 An ADN program has a 2-year curriculum that offers clinical training in various nursing specialties, such as pediatrics, geriatrics, obstetrics, mental health and surgery.
 Additionally, students might study pharmacology, physical assessment, professional development, nutrition and leadership skills.

 Step 2: Get Licensed

-According to the U.S. Bureau of Labor Statistics, registered nurses need to be licensed in every state and Washington, D.C., on completion of a qualified nursing program.
+Registered nurses need to be licensed in every state and Washington, D.C., upon completion of a qualified nursing program.
 State requirements for licensure vary.
 However, all states and the District of Columbia require candidates to pass the National Council Licensure Examination for registered nurses (NCLEX-RN), which is administered by the National Council of State Boards of Nursing.
 ADN and BSN programs prepare students to sit for this exam.